saamrajepatil/mcp-projects/arch-diagram-with-mcp-server and amazon_q.md

 #### Overview

 This guide shows how to install **Amazon Q CLI** on Linux, set up **MCP servers**, and use them to generate AWS architecture diagrams from natural-language prompts.
-MCP enables Amazon Q to access context (e.g., AWS icons, documentation, and drawing logic) via lightweight plugin servers, significantly enhancing diagram generation capabilities ([Medium][1], [LinkedIn][2]).
+MCP enables Amazon Q to access context (e.g., AWS icons, documentation, and drawing logic) via lightweight plugin servers, significantly enhancing diagram generation capabilities.

 ---

 ### 🔧 What Is MCP?

 * **MCP** stands for **Model Context Protocol**, a standardized interface that allows external tools (MCP servers) to provide context-aware data and logic to AI agents like Amazon Q CLI.
-* Example MCP servers include AWS Diagram MCP (for generating visuals) and Documentation MCP (for fetching AWS best practices) ([Amazon Web Services, Inc.][3]).
+* Example MCP servers include AWS Diagram MCP (for generating visuals) and Documentation MCP (for fetching AWS best practices).

 ---